How Much Does an Annuity Income Rider Cost?

 What You Get for the Rider Fee

-- Income growth through roll-up rates or benefit multipliers
+- Income base growth through roll-ups, step-ups, or multipliers (contract-specific)

-Why Indexed Annuity Riders Are the Most Popular
+Why Fixed Indexed Annuity Riders Are So Popular

 How the Rider Fee Affects Your Contract

-Income Rider Cost vs. Value: Which Matters More?
+Income Rider Cost vs. Value: The Question That Matters

-Does the guaranteed lifetime income provide more lifetime value than the fee reduces?
+Does the guaranteed lifetime income create more lifetime value than the fee reduces?

 Use the Lifetime Income Calculator